ucfopen/Materia/docker/README.md

 Based on the above, additional modifications to the docker compose file(s) should include:

-1. Importing the correct environment variables by ensuring the correct file is selected in a `env_file:` directive _or_ variables are individually imported via a `environment:` directive
+1. Importing the correct environment variables by ensuring the correct file is selected in a `env_file:` directive _or_ variables are individually imported via a `environment:` directive.
-2. Ensuring the local paths for volume mounts for the `widget` and `media` directories are updated and correct
+2. Ensuring the local paths for volume mounts for the `widget` and `media` directories are updated and correct.
-3. Ensuring the local paths for volume mounts for the NGINX configuration and key/cert pairs in the `webserver` service definition are updated and correct (if included)
+3. Ensuring the local paths for volume mounts for the NGINX configuration and key/cert pairs in the `webserver` service definition are updated and correct (if included).
 4. Selecting the preferred versions of the `app` and `webserver` images.
-For production, we recommend either the `app-stable` and `webserver-stable` tags, or version-specific tags (e.g., `app-v10.3.0` and `webserver-v10.3.0`)
+For production, we recommend either the `app-stable` and `webserver-stable` tags, or version-specific tags (e.g., `app-v10.3.0` and `webserver-v10.3.0`).
-5. Any additional configurations for the `webserver` service definition as far as port assignments or considerations for network traffic reaching the host machine
+5. Any additional configurations for the `webserver` service definition as far as port assignments or considerations for network traffic reaching the host machine.

+> [!IMPORTANT]
+> Several environment variable configurations **must** be set or updated in a production instance.
+These inlude:
+> * `FUEL_ENV=production`
+> * `LTI_KEY`, `LTI_SECRET`, `LTI_GUID`, and `LTI_TOOL_ID` must be set if you intend to use Materia with an LMS.
+> * `AUTH_SALT`, `AUTH_SIMPLEAUTH_SALT, and `CIPHER_KEY`: _see the commands section below for generating a unique salt hash for these values._
+> * `CRYPTO_IV`, `CRYPTO_HMAC`, and `CRYPTO_KEY` are legacy encryption keys.
+They are not required for new copies of Materia, but can be set using unique salt hashes in the same way as `CIPHER_KEY`.

 Once configured, starting Materia on the host machine is as simple as: